lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/11misc/misc.rst

     bone$ i2cget -y 3 0x4d 0 w
     Error: Could not set address to 0x4d: Device or resource busy

 This is because the module is using it.
-Delete the driver and you'll have access again.
+Delete the device and you'll have access again.

 .. code-block:: bash